DataShades/ckanext-unfold/README.md

 > 1. You can register multiple adapters for different file formats.
 > 2. This way, you can replace existing adapters by registering your own adapter for the same format.

-Using this example adapter will look like this:
+The result preview will look like this:

 ![alt text](https://raw.githubusercontent.com/DataShades/ckanext-unfold/master/doc/example_adapter.png)

 ## Getting a custom adapter for a resource

-You can provide a custom adapter for a specific resource by using the `unfold:get_adapter_for_resource` signal.

 Sometimes, you may want to provide a custom adapter for a specific resource based on some criteria, such as resource metadata or other attributes.
+Or you may want not to preview certain resources.
 You can do this by listening to the `unfold:get_adapter_for_resource` signal and returning your custom adapter when the criteria are met.

 ```py
 ...